Make lunch count! Read on to find healthy meal prep ideas and easy meal prep recipes that will make you look forward to lunch each day.

 My favorite category of weekday lunch.
 We’re talking pasta salads, noodle salads, slaws, leafless salads, and, of course, kale salads.
 Vegetables and noodles that hold up well (or even improve) when dressed ahead of time are ideal here.

 - How to meal prep: Prep the recipe start-to-finish ahead of time & store in to-go containers!
-You might want to freshen servings up with extra dressing, a squeeze of lemon, or a pinch of sea salt (#desksalt) but these salads should keep well in the fridge.
+You might want to freshen servings up with extra dressing, a squeeze of lemon, or a pinch of sea salt (#desksalt) when you’re ready to eat, but these salads should keep well in the fridge.

 - How to pack: Carry servings in to-go containers (I like these glass ones).
 If I know I’ll want to serve these with a little lemon or lime, I’ll tuck a wedge on top of the salad.
 Packing garnishes like crunchy seeds or fresh herbs on top of a salad or taking them in a small separate container can be a fun touch as well.